Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 Unlike Sampson's "Possibly the worst campaign I ever did," they understand the dangers of ignoring perception.
 In a Deloitte poll, only 21% of Australians felt banks had their best interests at heart.

-That alone, justifies why running another "We're with you" banking campaign would be a disastrous idea.
+That alone, justifies why running another "We're with you" banking campaign would be out of touch.

 This polarizing creative concept dramatizes what prospects already know about themselves: